International Relations Minor

 - AEM 2000—Contemporary Controversies in the Global Economy

-- DSOC 3150—Climate Change and Global Development: Living in the Anthropocene
+- GDEV 3150—Climate Change and Global Development: Living in the Anthropocene

 Group 4: Regional Specialization